WRenchJr42/Yashas_10-03-2025/README.md

 2. calctime() may be a bottleneck.
 Inefficiencies may be introduced if there are many requests in concurrency.

-Better Approach : fetchmany(size) or usage of loop that goes through the table's rows is preffered (for humungous fetching).
+Better Approach : fetchmany(size) or usage of loop that goes through the table's rows is prefered (for humungous fetching).

 3. Reports are stored in mem (reports dictionary).
 If the system runs for a long time or handles many reports, mem usage will grow.